-After graduation, Danielle earned her master’s in social work degree from Roberts Wesleyan College (Rochester, N.Y.).
+After graduation, Danielle earned a Master of Social Work degree from Roberts Wesleyan College (Rochester, N.Y.).
 She worked as a case aide at an adoption agency and as coordinator at a group home for people with disabilities and mental health issues.
 She also made four trips to Haiti to volunteer at an orphanage—experiences that led her to pray God would open a door for her to work with children full time.
 He did, and now Danielle is one of the directors at Robin’s Nest in Jamaica.

 In what ways did Northwestern prepare you for the path your career has taken?

 My social work practicum was with the Department of Human Services with a social worker who provided case management for children in foster care and for families at risk for having their children placed in foster care.
 Many times in my jobs since then, I have applied what I learned through that internship.
 Another impactful hands-on experience was the Spring Service Partnership trip I took to Mexico.
 My teammates and I didn’t really know each other before, but we became close, which taught me about the blessing of working hard alongside one another toward the same goal and being open to new friendships.
 Those lessons have carried over into how I relate with coworkers as well as volunteers who come to Robin’s Nest.

 What do you appreciate most about your social work education from Northwestern?